e107inc/e107-easyshop/readme.txt

 2e. from EasyShop v1.34
 Overwrite the EasyShop 1.34 files with the EasyShop 1.4 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

-2f. from EasyShop v1.4
+2f. from EasyShop v1.4 or v1.41
-Overwrite the EasyShop 1.4 files with the EasyShop 1.41 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+Overwrite the EasyShop 1.4/1.41 files with the EasyShop 1.42 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 Quick Upgrading troubleshooting
 ===============================